GeerxOS/msf-shell/README.md

 # !!!

-if you want to add the tool to your terminal use bash add.sh with root permissions
+if you want to add the tool to your terminal use bash install.sh with root permissions

 The script wil have update so wait for more things;)!